General Terms & Conditions

 (2) In the event of a sale by dispatch (§ 4 (1)), the Purchaser shall pay the cost of transportation from the warehouse and the cost of any transportation insurance requested by them.
 Any duties, fees, taxes and other public charges shall be paid by the Purchaser.

-(3) Unless agreed otherwise in individual cases, the purchase price must be paid within 10 days with a 2% discount, within 30 days net following invoicing and delivery or acceptance of the goods.
+(3) Unless agreed otherwise in individual cases, the purchase price must be paid within 30 days net without any discount following invoicing and delivery or acceptance of the goods.
 However, we are entitled at any time, including within an ongoing business relationship, to provide a delivery in whole or in part only after prepayment.
 We shall declare reservations of this nature upon order confirmation at the latest.

 (4) The Purchaser is deemed to be in default upon expiry of the aforementioned payment term.
 Interest is paid on the purchase price at the applicable statutory rate during the period of default.
 We reserve the right to bring additional claims for damages caused by arrears.
 Our right to charge commercial default interest (§ 353 of the German Commercial Code (HGB)) remains unaffected.